- Cataract Specialistsdropdown

 After Cataract Surgery

-You be asked to return to one of our offices to be examined one day and one week following your surgery and then at intervals determined by your physician.
+You will return to one of our offices to be examined one day and one week following your surgery and then at intervals determined by your physician.
 You should have someone with you at home after surgery to help you with instilling your post procedure eye medications.

 Go Home and Rest: